 2. Intercultural: The Intercultural Emphasis is designed to prepare students to work and communicate effectively in our culturally diverse and increasingly interdependent world.
 It introduces students to the dynamics, opportunities and challenges when communicating with diverse individuals.
 This emphasis provides a knowledge of major intercultural communication principles, and encourages application of these principles in multiple contexts within the United States and abroad.

 3. Persuasion and Advocacy: Want to make a difference in your world?
 The Persuasion and Advocacy emphasis teaches core communication concepts and skills related to social influence and advocacy.
 Students who complete this emphasis will (1) understand how individuals, businesses, and communities use communication to accomplish their goals and to shape their own and others’ identities, and (2) develop and improve communication skills essential for success in personal, professional, and public settings.
 Majors in this emphasis will learn how to assess situations that call for rhetorical intervention, to plan suitable responses, and to communicate ethically with various publics in speech, in writing, and in performance.
 The Persuasion and Advocacy emphasis is relevant to a broad range of careers, including management, marketing, mass communication, public relations, social and human services, community psychology, community studies, political science, criminal justice, government, law, or international relations.

 4. Leadership and Organizational Communication: The leadership and organizational communication emphasis focuses on communication in the workplace.
 This emphasis is designed for students who plan to become leaders and managers in business, governmental, or non-profit organizations, and who want to begin their careers well-prepared for the complexities of workplace communication.
 Courses in this emphasis address contemporary theories of organizational communication and leadership, as well as applications to specific contexts such as small group dynamics, motivational techniques, interviewing skills and conflict management.

-5. General Communication: This emphasis provides a broad background to the discipline of Communication Studies.
+5. Communication Studies Comprehensive: This emphasis provides a broad background to the discipline of Communication Studies.
 Students who select this emphasis will have the opportunity to explore many dimensions of communication across a variety of contexts, and will have developed skills in both presentation and relational communication.